It’s only fair that we now help our collaborators and clients to get swiftly up to speed on the joys of taking charge of one’s own way of working.

 Segment the meeting into short chunks to allow input and questions.
 Ask for it pro-actively and make sure to check in with everyone.
 Especially those attendees who may not be used to the meeting format.
 And, equally important, don’t let the usual talkers go on forever.
 You’re the captain, run a tight ship!

 Make sure everyone is comfortable, allow people to find their way.
 And always think “How Might We…”.
 In short, truly listen, and build on what is being said!

-Working from afar is of course about more than meetings.
+Working remotely is of course about more than meetings.
 Knowing what others are working on, being up to date on new happenings, delivering materials, and the social aspect — including meeting new people — is important too.

 For this there are only two points of advice:

 Ask your colleagues how they are doing.
 Author a write-up at the end of the day and share it.
 Set up a lunchtime video call with someone you want to get to know.
 Be proactive, plan ahead, find a way.

 Use synchronous ways of communicating (any tool with immediacy, like voice calls and messaging apps) when everyone needs to participate in the here and now.

 And use asynchronous tools (like Trello or Twist) when they are not.
 The benefits of these tools are that they tend to be highly searchable, and people’s contributions are more considered and to the point when they can allocate time to contribute.